UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 We discuss additional preprocessing steps in the Experimental Design section below, as these steps relate to the project's feature selection and modeling phases.

-The values we seek to predict are in the mvp_share column, which represents the MVP voting result for each season.
+The values we seek to predict are in the mvp_share column, representing each season's MVP voting result.

 ## Experimental Design
 <a name="experimental-design"></a>